monsteragain/TidyData/Codebook.md

 # Introduction

-This demostration using the R programming language produced a tidy data set comprising averages of mean and std deviations columns from the raw data set.
+This demonstration using the R programming language produced a tidy data set comprising averages of mean and std deviations columns from the raw data set.
 The raw data was produced by the *Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine*  experiment carried out by *International Workshop of Ambient Assisted Living (IWAAL 2012).* That project's data and details is located at: [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and following extract taken from the UCI site page gives a summary overview.

 ><i>The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.</i>